pytelj/TCR-Cancer-Prediction/README.md

 - [`sceptr-highweight-tcr-analysis.ipynb`](sceptr-highweight-tcr-analysis.ipynb) **(new)**: Identifies high-attention TCRs that recur across cancer patients in the evaluation set.
 - [`sceptr-vector-alignment.ipynb`](sceptr-vector-alignment.ipynb) **(new)**: Computes cosine similarity and angle between scoring and classifying layer vectors, both within and across runs.
 - [`sceptr-umap-visualisation.ipynb`](sceptr-umap-visualisation.ipynb) **(new)**: Visualises patient-level bag embeddings in 2D using UMAP, showing class separation.

+---

+Modifications and additions (c) 2025 Jan Pytel

+This project builds upon the original work by [RcwYuen](https://github.com/RcwYuen/TCR-Cancer-Prediction) and is used for academic research purposes.
+The modifications remain under the same MIT License.